samjameshambridge/Granite-City/README.md

 1. Provide information about Granite City climbing gym such as: general information about climbing, contact details and prices.
 2. Allow users to access an e-commerce store where they can select climbing products to checkout and purchase (the final step of paying for items is unavailable).

+If you would like to try out the app, visit https://samjameshambridge.github.io/Granite-City/.

 ## Technologies